 Do not use an extension cord on this welder.

 Replacement Cords

-- 1. Use only the supplied power cord for this welder or an identical replacement cord. - 2.
+- 1. Use only one of the supplied power cords for this welder or an identical replacement cord. - 2.
 Do not install a thinner or longer cord on this welder.